MicrosoftDocs/quantum-docs/articles/optimization-troubleshooting.md

 uid: azure.quantum.optimization.troubleshooting
 ---

-# Troubleshooting User Errors
+# Troubleshooting user errors in optimization solvers

-This document lists the common user errors return by the azure quantum solvers, and troubleshooting steps for each error.
+This document lists the common user errors return by the Azure Quantum optimization solvers, and troubleshooting steps for each error.
 The error messages returned by solvers should have an error code (in the form _\<code\>) attached that the user should use to find their specific issue.
 The code is prefixed with "AZQ".

 ## Insufficient Resources (Range 001-100)